iPad 6 Wi-Fi Right Antenna Replacement

 Step 1

-- Warm up an iOpener and gently place it on the left edge of your device for about two minutes.
-This will help soften things up and make the next steps smoother.
-Hang tight, you got this!
+- Warm up your iOpener and gently press it against the left edge of your device for a solid two minutes.
+You got this!

 Tools Used